Chapter 1: Color Management

 Exit full screenEnter Full screen

-There are also logarithmic transfer functions but that’s another topic.
+There are also logarithmic transfer functions but we won’t mention them here.

 Common mistakes